 Sow seed under glass and germinate at 18°C (65°F)

 Germination should around a week to ten days.

-Week 25: To grow thm as a biennial, sow the seed directly in to a nursery bed, and lightly raking them into the soil.
+To grow them as a biennial, sow the seed directly in to a nursery bed, and lightly raking them into the soil.

 It can be advantageous to add some peat or compost at this stage to assist germination.